International Students

 Topics may include: why you are applying to study in the United States, reasons for selecting the field of study chosen, work experience relevant to your field of study, the explanation for any extended interruption in your school attendance, special interests or abilities you have, plans for further study and/or employment after completion of your first degree, family background, etc. The essay should be no longer than two pages.

+• Copy of the biography page of your passport.
 This is the page that includes complete legal name, country of citizenship and photograph.
-If you are a transfer student on F1 visa, you must provide a copy of your current visa too.

 Document Checklist